BrainBoardz/BrainBoardz/README.md

 Firmware Notes:

-This repository provides bin and UF2 CircuitPython files for BrainBoardz Neuron.
-The CP versions currently being implemented are 7.3.3 and the latest Beta for CircuitPython 8.
+This repository provides bin and UF2 CircuitPython files for the BrainBoardz Neuron.
+The Circuit Python versions currently being implemented are 7.3.3 and the latest Beta for CircuitPython 8.

 To utilize these files we recommend that you use the Web Tool.